 (How media files are organized in the WordPress ‘Uploads’ folder)

 Unless you have a reason for disabling this feature, leave this option as is in your media settings.

 If you’re configuring a new WordPress site installation, just leave the default settings in this section as they are and continue setting up your site.
 If you make any changes to this section, remember to click the Save Changes button to ensure that your settings are updated …

 Congratulations!
 Now you know how to configure your WordPress Media Settings.
 The next step is to configure your WordPress Permalinks.

 Next Step: How To Configure WordPress: Permalinks

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
 This site and the products and services offered on this site are not affiliated, associated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked to this site.

 Did you find this post useful?
 If so, please consider sharing this post with anyone thinking of starting or growing their business online using the share buttons below.